selwynpolit/d9book/book/upgrade.md

 ## Upgrading Drupal 9 to Drupal 10

-Much of this is from [Drupalize.me - March 2023](https://drupalize.me/tutorial/upgrade-drupal-10)
+Much of this is from [Drupalize.me - updated Oct 2023](https://drupalize.me/tutorial/upgrade-drupal-10)

 ### CKEditor
 - Install the latest and greatest Drupal 9.x version